Fabri-D/symbolic-mir-rag/README.md

 - Harmonic logic is deterministic.
 - Retrieval is structural and schema-aware.
-- The LLM is constrained to interpretation.
+- Implemented strict prompt-guardrails to prevent hallucinated harmonic reasoning.

 The system enforces strict separation between symbolic computation and probabilistic language generation.